opensafely/documentation/docs/study-def-variables.md

 ::: cohortextractor.patients.household_as_of
 &nbsp;

-## APCS
-These variables are derived from Admitted Patient Care Statistics (APCS) data on in-patient hospital admissions across England.
-For more information, see the [APCS data section](dataset-apc.md).
-&nbsp;

-::: cohortextractor.patients.admitted_to_hospital
-&nbsp;

-## ECDS
-These variables are derived from Emergency Care Data Set (ECDS) data on emergency department attendances across England.
-For more information, see the [ECDS data section](dataset-ecds.md).
-&nbsp;

-::: cohortextractor.patients.attended_emergency_care
-&nbsp;

 ## ICNARC
 These variables are derived from the Intensive Care National Audit and Research Centre Case-Mix Programme (ICNARC-CMP), which collects information on ICU admissions across England.
 For more information, see the [ICNARC data section](dataset-icnarc.md).